sofiatabioye/jobboard/README.md

-# Recruitment Site
+# Talentrix
-Project Nxchange is an innovative web platform designed to help diasporans remit their earnings easily back to their native country.
+Talentrix is a web application for conducting advertising vacancies and conducting recruitment.
+It ls -al

 ## Table of Contents